 3. Tenants by the Entirety

 Ownership as Tenants by the Entirety is similar to a Joint Tenancy with Right of Survivorship, subject to three significant differences.
-First, Tenants by the Entirety must be husband and wife.
-Second, neither the husband nor the wife can sever his or her ownership interest in the property without the consent of the other.
+First, Tenants by the Entirety must be married.
+Second, neither spouse can sever his or her ownership interest in the property without the consent of the other.
 In other words, an attempted conveyance to a third party by one spouse alone will not eliminate the right of survivorship, as such conveyance would be invalid.
 This means that one spouse cannot sell or mortgage any part of the property without the consent of the other spouse.
-Finally, the ownership interest of one Tenant by the Entirety cannot be reached by the other spouse’s individual creditors.
+Finally, with the exception of certain Federal tax liens, the ownership interest of one Tenant by the Entirety cannot be reached by the other spouse’s individual creditors.

 The only ways to terminate the co-ownership interest of Tenants by the Entirety are by the death of either spouse, divorce (in which case the parties become owners as Tenants in Common), or mutual agreement.

 Regarding your second question, there are three basic types of Deeds conveying property.